Ecological-Complexity-Lab/infomap_ecology_package/docs/multilayer_interlayer.md

 ```

 Explanation of key arguments:
-* `-i multilayer` indicates a multilayer input format, which is automatically recognised as a [general multilayer link-list](https://www.mapequation.org/infomap/#InputMultilayer).
+* `-i multilayer` indicates a multilayer input format, which is automatically recognized as a [general multilayer link-list](https://www.mapequation.org/infomap/#InputMultilayer).
 * `-f directed` indicates flow on a directed network.
 The visitation rates of nodes is obtained with a PageRank algorithm based on the direction and weight of edges.
 This includes interlayer edges.

 ### Output